 Mountains and mangos in southeastern Kyushu

-Further along towards Nichinan, you’ll find the Udo Jingu, a colorful shrine set in a cliff overlooking the ocean.
+Udo Jingu is a colorful shrine set on a cliff overlooking the ocean.
 The shrine is dedicated to the legendary first Emperor Jimmu of Japan.
 Look out for the breast-shaped rocks which are supposed to have fed Jimmu at his birth.
 For a bit of luck in your love life, buy a few undama stones and try to throw them at a target in the rocks below the shrine.

 Hidden away in the mountains inland, Takachiho is a region where ancient Japanese mythology comes alive.
-Legend has it that this is where the gods descended and made land on the top of Takachiho-yama—the beginnings of Japan.
-You can visit Takachiho Shrine to watch the traditional kagura dances during which masked locals perform the stories of Japan’s unruly gods.
+Legend has it that this is where the gods descended and made land on the top of Takachiho-yama—Japan’s beginnings.
+You can visit Takachiho Shrine to watch the traditional kagura dances during which masked locals perform Japan’s unruly gods’ stories.